Isaac58222/aws/vpc_project/Readme.md

-# Project 2: VPC Deployment with Auto Scaling and Load Balancing
+# Project 2: VPC Deployment with Auto Scaling and Load Balancing with Public-Private subnets

 ## Overview